ycpcs/cs481-fall2018-101/assign/assign02.md

 # Expectations for Weekly Demos

-Here are what we would like to see from you for the weekly (Monday) demos.
+Here is what the instructor[s] would like to see from you for the weekly (Monday) demos.

 ## Journal entries (individual)

-Each team member should have an issue in the group's issue tracker.
-Each week, each team member should add at least one comment to this issue to document his or her work for the week.
+Each team member should have a **SINGLE** issue in the group's issue tracker dedicated to documenting that team member's progress.
+Each week, each team member should add at least one comment to this "issue" to document his or her work for the week.

-Each weekly entry should contain a list of the following:
+Each weekly journal entry should also contain a list of the following:

 * Links to issues that were created/opened by you
 * Links to issues that were closed by you